that impact Therapy

 I am informed by my education AND life experience

-While my formal education provided me with appropriate knowledge and skills to be an art therapist, my life experience informs me on an emotional, mental, and physical level.
-For example, I grew up at a Christian camp and, with time, separated myself from religion.
-This process gave me incredibly empathy and understanding for what it means to deconstruct an identity and rebuild it.
-My life experiences and who I am greatly shape how I relate and connect with my clients.
+While my formal education provided me with appropriate knowledge and skills to be an art therapist, my life experiences and who I am greatly shape how I relate and connect with my clients.
 For example, my experiences with taking care of my mother as she died greatly informs my therapeutic work in grief.
 While therapy stays focused on my clients and the growth they're seeking, I strive for a level of professional accessibility.
 I'm not a blank slate in the process.
 I am a complex, loving human connecting with another complex, loving human.